Pikmin: 2013–2022: Pikmin 3 and spin-offs

-On August 5, 2020, Nintendo announced Pikmin 3 Deluxe, an enhanced port of Pikmin 3 for the Nintendo Switch, for release on October 30, 2020 via Twitter.
+On August 5, 2020, Nintendo announced Pikmin 3 Deluxe, an enhanced port of Pikmin 3 for the Nintendo Switch, for release on October 30, 2020, via Twitter.

 A Nintendo 3DS entry in the series was announced in a Nintendo Direct in September 2016 as a side-scrolling action game due for release in 2017.
 In another Nintendo Direct in April 2017, the game's title was announced as Hey!
 Pikmin and its release date was announced to be July 28, 2017.
 The game was developed by Arzest.

 On March 22, 2021, Niantic, known primarily for the mobile game Pokémon Go, announced a Pikmin game for mobile devices.
-Little was known at the time of announcement, except that it will feature similar gameplay to Pokémon Go, using AR technology.
+Little was known at the time of announcement, except that it will feature similar gameplay to Pokémon Go, using augmented reality technology.
 A playable prototype was released for select users in Singapore the same day the game was announced.
 On October 26, 2021, the game was revealed to be titled Pikmin Bloom and launched immediately in Australia and Singapore.

-2023–present: Pikmin 4
+2023–present: Pikmin 4 and spin-offs

-In September 2015, Miyamoto said that Pikmin 4 was in development and "very close to completion".
-At E3 2017, he said that its development was still progressing.
-Pikmin 4 was officially announced in a Nintendo Direct on September 13, 2022, with the game set for release in 2023 on the Nintendo Switch.
+In September 2015, Miyamoto said that Pikmin 4 was in development, and "very close to completion".
+On July 7, 2016, Miyamoto said in an E3 interview with Game Rant that Pikmin 4 was still in development, though at a lower priority.
+On June 19, 2017, Miyamoto reassured Eurogamer that the game was still "progressing".
+In the years to follow, the game was widely considered vaporware until it was officially unveiled on September 13, 2022.

+Pikmin 4 was developed using Unreal Engine, its first use in an internally developed Nintendo EPD game, although the game was co-developed with Eighting.
+Lead staff include veteran Pikmin developer Yuji Kando, who was one of the two directors of Pikmin 3 and returned as chief director and programming director; Yutaka Hiramuki as game design and lead writer, responsible for the level design and story similarly to his responsibilities on Pikmin 3; Takashi Tezuka, who returned as the mainline series producer, a role he has held since Pikmin 2, and Shigeru Miyamoto, who returned as the general producer, the same position he had in Pikmin 3.

+Throughout the series, two styles of gameplay had emerged: a shorter, more focused challenge that encourages resource management and multitasking with an ultimate time limit, seen in Pikmin (2001) and Pikmin 3, and a longer experience featuring the collection of treasures within dangerous underground caves that focus more on the aspect of resource management without time limits in Pikmin 2.
+In Pikmin 4, the team aimed to appease fans of both gameplay types by trying to mix both styles into one, as well as make a highly approachable and accessible game, considering the series' relative lack of success in reaching general audiences.
+Additionally, the team wanted to incorporate new and exciting elements as selling points, such as Oatchi.
+This resulted in an extended development period, with many discussions among staff.